Projects per year

 Biography

-Professor Jinjing Li has a PhD in Economics (MSc in Computing Science, MSc in Economics) and works at the NATSEM, University of Canberra.
-He is an internationally recognised expert in microsimulation modelling and serves as a board member of the International Microsimulation Association (IMA).
-He has more than a decade of experience developing advanced economic simulation models.
-In 2018, Dr Li was invited to give evidence on Senate Committee’s Inquiry into the Treasury Laws Amendment for his expertise in tax simulation modelling.
+Professor Jinjing Li holds a PhD in Economics, an MSc in Computing Science, and an MSc in Economics, and currently works at the University of Canberra.
+He is an expert in microsimulation modelling and serves as a board member of the International Microsimulation Association (IMA).

 Expertise related to UN Sustainable Development Goals